-To: The Honorable Chief Justice of Pennsylvania and Honorable Justices of the Supreme Court of Pennsylvania and to the Citizens of the Commonwealth
+Administrative Office announces framework for security enhancements in the state court system for the public, litigants, staff and jurists To: The Honorable Chief Justice of Pennsylvania and Honorable Justices of the Supreme Court of Pennsylvania and to the Citizens of the Commonwealth

-I am pleased to present this Report of the Administrative Office of Pennsylvania Courts (AOPC) for 2003.
+I am pleased to present this Report of the Administrative Office of Pennsylvania Courts (AOPC) for 2004.
 This general reference document reflects the hard work and dedicated service of the boards and committees of the Supreme Court of Pennsylvania and the AOPC.

-Contained in this report is an outline of the many programs and services that provide the framework of the Commonwealth's state court system.
-This report also serves to highlight noteworthy accomplishments in the administration of justice that took place during what was both a very busy and productive year that featured increasing intergovernmental collaboration.
+This report outlines many of the programs and services that provide the framework of the Commonwealth's state court system.
+It also serves to highlight noteworthy accomplishments in the administration of justice that took place during what was both a very busy and productive year.